 8 .
 Revisit your holiday card list, and, dare I say it, scale back.
 It’s simple math.
 A shorter list equals less cards, less postage and less time spent all around.
 It’s okay to not send a card to everyone you know.
 I promise.

 9 .
 Consider an alternate format or smaller sized cards.
 Many companies offer alternatives to the 5×7 size which can bring down the price.
 Minted also offers postcards (which saves postage, too!) and their new all-in-one format which costs a little less per card than the traditional sizes.

 Every stationery site will be running discounts on holiday cards from now until the new year, so you can definitely take advantage of the savings.
-Here are some promos happening now:
+Here are links to the retailers mentioned here: